piepdx/pie-cookbook/drafts/working-draft-tactical.md

 $25(10(3*100)) = $75,000/year = $6250/month

 You can add other elements.
+Like you're going to want to account for the monthly infrastructure costs — things like internet connectivity, electricity, water, sanitation….
 But this gives you a starting point for ball parking the number.

 ### Staff